 This fact means that it’s essential that web developers ensure people on screens of all sizes have a good user experience and are therefore more likely to convert.
-Website owners may also use a responsive web design, have to create two or three versions of a website or create business apps to offer a good user experience on all devices.
+Website owners may use a responsive web design, have to create two or three versions of a website or create business apps to offer a good user experience on all devices.

-Since April 2015, having a website that’s not mobile friendly now affects Google’s search engine rankings for mobile searches .
-Google has also recently launched mobile first indexing which exclusively looks at the website experience for mobile devices.
+Since 2015, having a website that’s not mobile-friendly affects Google’s search engine rankings for mobile searches.
+And now we have mobile first indexing which exclusively looks at the website experience for mobile devices.
 So it’s clear that optimising for mobile-friendliness is the way to go.

 It’s really important to look closely at how your mobile and tablet users interact with your website, so you can find out if there are any significant concerns which need to be addressed.
 Luckily, Google Analytics has the ability to separate out desktop, mobile and tablet traffic so you can look into important statistics once analytics tracking is correctly setup.